tedyapo/maxima-circuits/README.md

                                        -- + 0.02
                                        r2

-next, an expression for the output voltage:
+next, an expression for the input to output voltage ratio (Vout/Vin):

     (%i15) Vout: vdiv(r1, par(r2, 50));
                                           1